 When you invoice your clients after goods or services are delivered, it’s essentially giving them an interest-free loan.
 During periods of high inflation, the money you collect later will be worth far less than it was worth when you delivered.
 Look for ways to improve your accounts receivable process, such as shortening payment terms or incentivizing prompt payments.

-Accelerate Your Cash Flow with Charter Capital
+How Small Business Owners Can Accelerate Their Cash Flow with Charter Capital